 - After four years, most of the women in the research trial had maintained or even increased their assets, and many had diversified into new lines of business.

-- They had a 38 percent increase in their earnings and in land ownership.
+- They had a 38% increase in their earnings and in land ownership.

-- They could spread their labor out more evenly across the year (rather than relying on seasonal agricultural jobs) and became much more productive.
+- They could spread their labour out more evenly across the year (rather than relying on seasonal agricultural jobs) and became much more productive.

 - Life satisfaction was higher, food security was better, and infant mortality was down.
 They caught up to the living standards of more middle-class villagers.